xdrpp/stc/goxdr/goxdr.1.md

-* Fixed-length arrays (other than `opaque[]`) are passed to `Marshal` one element at a time, so `Marshal` is never called on the whole array (or a pointer to the whole array).
+* Fixed-length arrays (other than `opaque[]`) are passed to `Marshal` one element at a time, so `Marshal` is never called on the whole array (or on a pointer to the whole array).

 * Variable-length arrays (other than `opaque<>`) are passed first as a pointer to a defined type implementing the `XdrVec` and